Explore Josie’s Works

 Josie Cohen is a nonbinary Pittsburgh native who has been involved in theater for most of their life … they worked as an electrician and light board operator for shows such as I Hate Hamlet (dir.
 Michael O’Neill) and Tartuffe (dir.
 Michael O’Neill), as the Assistant Lighting Designer for The Metamorphoses (dir.
 Suzanne Westfall) and as the lighting designer for X-Mas Karol (dir.
 Suzanne Westfall) and the Importance of Being Earnest (dir.
 Michael O’Neill).

-Since graduating, Josie has returned home to Pittsburgh and begun working with companies like the Squonk Opera, Front Porch Theatricals, City Theater, PICT Theater, and IATSE Local 3 … They recently served as lighting designer for the Rebel Playhouse’s production of the Fantastical Dangerous Journey of Q (dir.
+Since graduating from Lafayette College, Josie has returned home to Pittsburgh and begun working with companies like the Squonk Opera, Front Porch Theatricals, City Theatre, PICT Theatre, and IATSE Local 3 … They recently served as lighting designer for the Rebel Playhouse’s production of the Fantastical Dangerous Journey of Q (dir.
 Sarah Sutliffe) and Taylor Allderdice High School’s production of Leader of the Pack (dir.
 Teresa Harold) …

 I consider Paternum's primary influences to be the various versions of Spider-Man, J. C. McCrae's own superhero story Worm, and Drew Hayes' story SuperPowereds.
 I hope that the fans of such stories can find something to enjoy in mine as well.